ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 In this example, the target device is an Arm-powered Android phone.
 The data is captured over a USB connection, and then analyzed on your host machine.

-For more details on Streamline usage, you can refer to these [tutorials and training videos](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio).
+For more information on Streamline usage, see [Tutorials and Training Videos](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio).

 While the example that you are running is based on Android, you can use [the Setup and Capture Instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application).

-Firstly, follow these [setup instructions](https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en), to make sure you have `adb` (Android Debug Bridge) installed.
-If you have installed [Android Studio](https://developer.android.com/studio), you will have installed adb already.
+Firstly, follow these [Setup Instructions](https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en), to make sure you have `adb` (Android Debug Bridge) installed.
+If you have installed [Android Studio](https://developer.android.com/studio), you will have adb installed already.
 Otherwise, you can get it as part of the Android SDK platform tools [here](https://developer.android.com/studio/releases/platform-tools.html).

 Make sure `adb` is in your path.
 You can check this by running `adb` in a terminal.
 If it is not in your path, you can add it by installing the [Android SDK `platform-tools`](https://developer.android.com/tools/releases/platform-tools#downloads) directory to your path.